OctopusDeployLabs/SpaceCloner/docs/CloneSpaceProjectParameterReference.md

 - `InfrastructureTenantScopingMatch`: How to handle when a Deployment Target or Account is scoped to 1 to N Tenants in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.
 - `VariableTenantTagsScopingMatch`: How to handle when a Deployment Target or Account is scoped to to 1 to N Tenant Tags in the source but not all Tenant Tags are in the destination.
 Default is `SkipUnlessPartialMatch`.

-See more how this works in the [How Scope Cloning Works Documentation](HowScopeCloningWorks.md).
+See more how this works in the [how matching works page](HowMatchingWorks.md).

 ## Options